tomm/ez80disasm/README.md

 # ez80disasm

-A disassembler for adl=0 eZ80 code
+A disassembler for ADL and Z80 eZ80 code

 Build with: